Ellis ap Griffith: Biography

 Ellis ap Griffith was born circa 1440, in Corwen, Denbighshire, to Griffith ap Einion of Corsygedol and Lowrie ap Tudur of Gwyddelwern, members of the Royal House of Mathrafal and the Ducal House of FitzGerald.
 His father Griffith ap Einion held the office of Woodward of the commote of Ardudwy, Merioneth, under the Lancastrian Henry V of England, and was proprietor of the Corsygedol estate, in his family since the 13th century.
 His grandfather was Lord Tudor Glendower, son of prince Gruffudd Fychan II.

 His uncles were Ieuan ap Einion, 5th Baron of Edeirnion, and Howel Sele, of the family of Hywel Sele, 9th Lord of Nannau.
 His mother was first married to Robin ab Gruffydd, Lord of Rhos.
 Their family later married with the Lords of the Nannau estate, near Dolgellau, which has been in their possession for over 900 years, allying the descendants of King Bleddyn ap Cynfyn, founder of the House of Mathrafal, and rival of William the Conqueror.

 His granduncle Owain Glendower, Prince of Wales, and other family members, launched the Glyndwr Rising against the Lancasters, in alliance with their kinsmen; the Percys, Mortimers, and Tudors of Penmynydd.
 Having lost the last Welsh War of Independence, Ellis's family were either killed at battle, imprisoned, or merciless put to death, and lost much of their estates and castles.

 His mother Lowrie inherited the royal claims after the fall of the Royal House of Mathrafal, and transmitted to Ellis the lordship of Gwyddelwern from his grandfather.
 His family would later be featured in William Shakespeare's play Henry IV, Part 1 and Part 2, along Shakespeare's Henriad, with his granduncle being the rebel character Owen Glendower.

 The Tudors of Penmynydd, their cousins through Tudor ap Goronwy, were also defeated, and a member, Owen ap Maredudd, emigrated to England and took the name of his grandfather, becoming Sir Owen Tudor, first of the House of Tudor.
 He married the widow of Henry V, Queen Catherine of France, and became the grandfather of the first Tudor monarch, Henry VII of England, father of Henry VIII.
 Owen Tudor was Ellis's second cousin, and Henry VII, Henry VIII, and Elizabeth Tudor were third cousins.

-Ellis ap Griffith succeeded his grandfather's lordship, holding the title of Baron of Gwyddelwern, and held the office of Raglot (Governor or ruler) of the commote of Penllyn, and Juror of the county of Merionethshire, under the Yorkist Edward IV of England.
+Ellis ap Griffith succeeded his grandfather's lordship of about 10 000 acres, holding the title of Baron of Gwyddelwern, and held the office of Raglot (Governor or ruler) of the commote of Penllyn, and Juror of the county of Merionethshire, under the Yorkist Edward IV of England.
 Ellis is also recorded in documents relating to the endowment of Cymer Abbey, which was committed to his charge and to Edmund Beaufort, Duke of Somerset, from which Sir Thomas Stanley, Chamberlain of North Wales, requested payment of debts and revenues for the region of Merionethshire.